rolandtoth/AdminOnSteroids/README.md

 - **Center login form**: align login page items to center
 - **Open Home/View site in new tab (topnav)**: clicking on the "Home" in the top-right corner will open in a new tab

+*Extra Check All/Remove all button on confirmation page:*

 ![RemoveAllFields](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-remove-all-fields.png "RemoveAllFields")

+*Centered login page:*

 ![CenterLogin](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-centerlogin.png "CenterLogin")